nalDaniels/CloudWatchAgentDeployment/Documentation.md

 6. Git push cloned repository to new repository
 7. Optimized this process by adding a webhook

-## Configure an alert on CloudWatch
+## Configure a Alert on CloudWatch

 ### Purpose:
 To create alerts when the resources exceed a certain threshold